zaurshamilov-bit/airweave/backend/airweave/analytics/README.md

 ## 🔒 Privacy & Compliance

 - All user data is sent to PostHog (ensure compliance with your privacy policy)
-- User IDs are hashed/obfuscated as needed
+- Distinct IDs are not hashed by default; ensure compliance when sending user identifiers.
 - Sensitive data should not be included in event properties
 - Consider data retention policies in PostHog